-Make sure your students, or troops, understand how the law applies to the more sordid parts of their lives.
+Sex & the law meets all Title IX requirements and will ensure that your students or troops understand how the law applies to the more sordid parts of their lives.
 After the lecture attendees will:

 - Fully understand the concept of consent in sexual situations and have practices to put in place in their personal lives

-- Be aware the full implications of Title IX from sports to the classroom to sexual relations
+- Be aware of the implications of Title IX from sports to the classroom to sexual relations

 - Be trained in Bystander Intervention and be given strategies to implement when they see a potentially dangerous situation arise

-- Have analyzed current social norms (such as “wing men”) and understand how thinking about sexual relationships needs to change
+- Understand current social norms (such as “wing men”) and understand how thinking about sexual relationships needs to change

-- Know the main contacts local, state and federal programs that can help with sexual assault victims
+- Know the main contacts of campus and local entities that can help with sexual assault survivors

 - Have an understanding of when a personal interaction has crossed the line into unwanted sexual attention